 Tamar Hallerman is an award-winning senior reporter for The Atlanta Journal-Constitution.
-She writes in-depth stories about how government action - or lack of it - impacts Georgians' lives, from maternal deaths to hurricane recovery.
+She writes in-depth stories about how government action - or lack of it - impacts Georgians' lives, from maternal deaths to water rights.
 She moved to Atlanta in Dec.
-2019 after four years as the AJC's Washington correspondent.
-On Capitol Hill, Hallerman chronicled how President Donald Trump's norm-shattering rise impacted Georgia's congressional delegation.
-She also covered House and Senate campaigns, Agriculture Secretary Sonny Perdue and the state's protracted legal battle over water rights.
-Hallerman previously wrote about government spending for CQ Roll Call, energy policy for a trade publication and Congress for various public radio stations.
+2019 after four years as the paper's Washington correspondent and nearly a decade covering Capitol Hill.
+For the AJC, Hallerman chronicled how President Donald Trump's norm-shattering rise impacted Georgia's congressional delegation, as well as House and Senate campaigns and Agriculture Secretary Sonny Perdue.
+Hallerman previously covered government spending for CQ Roll Call, energy policy for a trade publication and Congress for various public radio stations.
 She attended American University in Washington, D.C. and is a native of Blacksburg, Va.